rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 - __Longevity.__
   A static webpage is just a collection of files, which you should also have saved on your computer.
-  So even in the worst case scenario - say your web server disappears - you still have the files for your webpage and you can just put them up somewhere else.
+  So even in the worst case scenario---say your web server disappears---you still have the files for your webpage and you can just put them up somewhere else.
   Static webpages are also easier to maintain: if you have a dynamic webpage, you need to keep the required tools up to date otherwise everything will cease to work.
 - __Portability.__
   If you decide that you want to host your webpage somewhere else, this is straightforward to do.